ClosedScholarship25/26 - Stream C

 What is the Crew Development Program 25/26 - Stream C: Costume & Art departments?

 The Crew Development Program 25/26 - Stream C: Costume & Art departments is a scholarship grant offered by Screen NSW in Australia, providing Up to $500 in funding.
 The Crew Development Program offers intensive training and paid production placements with mentorship for New South Wales entry-level and mid-career screen crew from underrepresented backgrounds.
-Stream C focuses on costume and art departments, with an additional bursary of up to $500 available for accessibility and travel costs for eligible applicants.
+Stream C supports costume and art department practitioners, with an additional bursary of up to $500 for eligible accessibility or travel costs.

 How much funding does the Crew Development Program 25/26 - Stream C: Costume & Art departments provide?